greenelab/covid19-review/content/response-to-reviews/pathogenesis-v1.md

 2.5 Line 311 - reference was not highlighted in blue- not sure if this was a formatting issue but may want to check to make sure this reference is correct.

 **
-Thank you for catching this error!
+Thank you for catching this error.
 The correct reference is a June 2020 letter to the editor in the New England Journal of Medicine (doi:10.1056/NEJMc2010419).
 This line has been corrected to refer to the correct article.
 **